Tracking (dog): Physiological mechanisms

 Close-up picture of a dog's nose.

 According to zoosemiotics animal communication involves an exchange of information between a sender and a receiver through a transfer of chemical signs.
 Described as representation and signification, a chemical sign can be produced without the presence of a dog and detected without the presence of the individual who produced it.
 This means dogs have the ability to leave their own signs and detect previously laid signs without the presence of another dog or individual.
 It is this theory of zoosemitoics that explains how dogs are able to determine the direction of a seemingly invisible scent track.

 Although dogs are capable of following both visual and olfactory cues, it appears that scent is their most effective source of information.
-Equipped with enhanced physical and neurological olfactory structures, a dogs sense of smell is much more advanced compared to that of humans.
-Specialized turbinate bones in the canine nasal cavity allows for increased exposure of chemical receptor cells to the air.
+Equipped with enhanced physical and neurological olfactory structures, dogs have a much more advanced sense of smell than humans.
+Specialized turbinate bones in the canine nasal cavity allow for increased exposure of chemical receptor cells to the air.
 This, paired with a proportionally large segment of brain devoted to olfaction processing, results in the enhanced smelling ability of canines.

 Both physical and neurological attributes of dogs contribute to their ability to detect extremely small concentrations of specific scents and their ability to differentiate between odours.
 The accuracy of these detections is determined by the concept of scent groups.
 A scent group refers to a specific mixture of scents that comprise the overall odour of an individual.
-A dogs acuity to a scent group is so refined they are able to discriminate humans by odour and can even match certain scents to specific body parts of an individual.
+A dog's acuity to a scent group is so refined they are able to discriminate humans by odour and can even match certain scents to specific body parts of an individual.
 Scent discrimination is most proficient while a human odour is fresh and becomes more difficult once an odour starts to fade.